Naveen-Boddepalli/pdf-summarization/README.md

 ## Tips for large reports (200+ pages)

 - Gemini 1.5 Flash handles up to 1 million tokens — most reports fit in one call
+- OR your local model can handle it as we will make it into chunks as per model
 - The pipeline chunks automatically so nothing gets cut off
 - For very large reports, expect 5-10 minutes total runtime
 - All API calls are within Gemini's free tier (1500 requests/day)